nkaan-kutlu/scrna-rstudio/README.md

 # scRNA-seq + Spatial Transcriptomics RStudio Container

-Docker image for single-cell and spatial transcriptomics analysis, designed to run on the TRUBA HPC system via Apptainer/Singularity.
+Docker image for single-cell and spatial transcriptomics analysis, designed to run on the HPC system via Apptainer/Singularity.

 Built on top of `satijalab/seurat:latest` so all system libraries (HDF5, Cairo, libpng, libmagick, GDAL, etc.) are already solved.